Fauna

 Western Gray Squirrels are often spotted along the trail and can be almost comical in their running up and down trees, gnawing on acorns, and generally scurrying around.

+For safety, stay in the middle of the trail, wear long, long pants, and stay aware of your surroundings.
 If you encounter a rattlesnake, simply back off and leave it alone.
 It doesn’t want to encounter you any more than you want to encounter it.

 A Red-Tailed Hawk.